Department of History & Politics

 Pre/corequisite(s): HST300, or permission of the instructor

-Designed for history majors and minors, this course introduces majors and minors to the historians’ methods and skills, to historiography, and to key issues in the history profession.
-Intensive reading, discussion, research, and writing.
-To pass this course and meet the requirement for enrollment in history electives and HST475, students must earn a C- or better in HST300 and on the research paper in HST300.
+Designed for history majors and minors, this course introduces majors and minors to the historians’ methods and skills, historiography, and key issues in the history profession.
+Intensive reading, discussion, research, and writing are required.
+To satisfy the HST300 requirement, students must earn a C- or better in HST300 and on the research paper in HST300.
 Offered each semester.

-This course explores the causes, course, consequences, and aftermath of the American Revolution, including the U.S. Constitution and early Republic.
+This course explores the causes, course, consequences, and aftermath of the American Revolution, including the U.S. Constitution and early republic.
 Social, political, ideological, economic, military, and constitutional themes will be explored.
+Course credit may be applied to the American Studies minor.

-This course explores the causes, course, and consequences of the American Civil War & Reconstruction Era, from 1820 to 1877.
+This course explores the causes, courses, and consequences of the American Civil War and Reconstruction Era, from 1820 to 1877.
 Social, political, cultural, economic, and military themes will be explored.
+Course credit may be applied to the American Studies minor.

 This course examines political, social, cultural, and economic developments in U.S. history from the 1890s to 1945—from Theodore Roosevelt to Franklin Roosevelt.
-Topics include the 1890s, Progressive Era, 1920s Jazz Age, Great Depression, New Deal, reform movements, and home fronts during both world wars.
+Topics include the 1890s, Progressive Era, 1920s Jazz Age, Great Depression, New Deal, reform movements, and homefronts during both world wars.
+Course credit may be applied to the Political Science major and to the American Studies minor.

 This course will use biography to explore the theme of social justice, social reform, and social activism in U.S. history.
-We will read and discuss biographies, autobiographies, memoirs, and oral histories.
-We will learn about rebels, reformers, and radicals; their ideas, strategies, and activism; and their efforts to establish peace, freedom, justice, and equality in America.
-And we will place these biographies within the broad social, political and economic justice movements in which they participated.
+Students will read and discuss biographies, autobiographies, memoirs, and oral histories and learn about rebels, reformers, and radicals; their ideas, strategies, and activism; and their efforts to establish peace, freedom, justice, and equality in America.
+This course will place these biographies within the broad social, political and economic justice movements in which they participated.
+Course credit may be applied to the American Studies minor.

-This course offers a comparative examination of the ideas, methods, and activism of Mohandas Gandhi and Martin L. King Jr., along with their contributions to global nonviolent social movements.
-It focuses on the liberation movements associated with Gandhi and King and their leadership roles in the Indian civil rights movement in South Africa, the Indian independence movement, and the African American civil rights movement, as well as other nonviolent peace, justice, and resistance movements around the world.
+This course examines the ideas, methods, and activism of Mohandas Gandhi and Martin L. King Jr. It focuses on the nonviolent liberation movements associated with Gandhi and King and their roles in the Indian civil rights movement in South Africa, India’s independence movement, and the African American civil rights movement.
+It surveys other nonviolent peace, justice, and resistance movements around the world.
 Readings include memoirs, biographies, documents, songs, photos, and films.
+Course credit may be applied to the Political Science major and to the Politics, Law, and History minor.

-Examine U.S. foreign relations from the Spanish-American War to the 9/11 wars in Iraq and Afghanistan.
+This course examines U.S. foreign relations from the Spanish-American War to the present.
 Topics include American empire and global power, diplomacy and peace, intervention and regime change, the Cold War, the CIA and covert action, and interpretations of U.S. foreign policy.
-Applicable to American Studies minor.
+Course credit may be applied to the Political Science major; to the International Relations Concentration; to the Politics, Law, and History minor; and to the American Studies minor.

-This course will examine the Mediterranean basin as an arena of intercultural exchange among the Catholic, Orthodox and Muslim worlds, as well as the economic, religious, and political boundaries that defined the Mediterranean and focus on those who were able to transgress these boundaries to conduct interaction with those of different faiths and cultures.
+This course examines the Mediterranean basin as an arena of intercultural exchange among the Catholic, Orthodox, and Muslim worlds.
+It also explores the economic, religious, and political boundaries that defined the Mediterranean and its interaction with those of different faiths and cultures.
 Topics will include the Crusades, the culture of Islamic Spain, the Holy Land as shared and contested space, Jews in the Mediterranean, and Ottoman expansion in the Mediterranean.

 This course follows the rise of the Atlantic world from 1400-1850.
 Central themes include culture, labor and production, trade and exchange, and empire.